UXlySoftware/1shot-telegram-bot/README.md

-# 1Shot Telegram Bot Demo
+# 1Shot Telegram Bot Starter Repo

-This is a simple Telegram bot (built with [python-telegram-bot](https://python-telegram-bot.org/)) and [FastAPI](https://fastapi.tiangolo.com/) that shows how to implement a conversation flow and webhook handling.
+This is a starter repo for building a Telegram bot (built with [python-telegram-bot](https://python-telegram-bot.org/)) based on the
+[FastAPI](https://fastapi.tiangolo.com/) web framework.
+It demonstrates how to perform conversation flows, call the 1Shot API to trigger onchain transactions, and handle webhook callbacks from both Telegram and 1Shot API.

 Interactions with [1Shot API](https://1shotapi.com) are done with the [1Shot Python SDK](https://pypi.org/project/uxly-1shot-client/).